What is OBD II?

 light only mean the emissions controls on my car aren't working?

-While all malfunctions that cause the light to illuminate do affect
+While all malfunctions that cause the light to illuminate either affect

-emissions, many also can affect fuel economy and several can
+many also can affect fuel economy, and several can

 cause driveability problems or a decrease in overall